oddbird/oddleventy/content/blog/2025/polyfill-updates.md

 ## Can you help?

-As noted earlier, we were able to make this progress because we had more time to dedicate to this.
-Sadly, this has been because we are in a slower patch of client work.
-While that freed us up to do more polyfill work, it isn't sustainable.
+Over the last few months, we've enjoyed the chance to make a lot of updates to meet users' needs.
+Unfortunately, this rate of progress isn’t sustainable without additional support.

-If your company is using our polyfills, or if one of the issues above is blocking you from using our polyfills, [get in touch](/contact/).
-Would your company be able to fund the development of a feature?
+If your company is using our polyfills, or if one of the issues above is blocking you from using our polyfills, support us on [Open Collective](https://opencollective.com/oddbird-open-source) or [get in touch](/contact/) about supporting a specific feature.

-We would also welcome any code contributions if you'd like to contribute that way instead!
+We would also welcome any code contributions if you’d like to help out that way instead!